cloudfoundry-attic/cephfs-bosh-release/README.md

 # cephfs-bosh-release

-*Tested on bosh-lite and aws*
+*Tested on bosh-lite and AWS...but only actually works on AWS*

 ## Overview

-This bosh release comprises two jobs; cephfs and cephdriver.
-These are typically deployed separately.
+This bosh release comprises three jobs: cephfs, cephbroker and cephdriver.
+These are typically deployed separately, and the driver job is typically folded into a diego release using the -d option during diego manifest generation, since it must be colocated on the Diego cell.

 ## Installation
 ### Pre-Requisites